wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 - The release workflow deploys the release branch to Beta.
 - After a successful beta deployment, the workflow creates a beta tag such as `YYYY-MM-DD.N-beta.1`, `YYYY-MM-DD.N-beta.2`, and so on.
 - Beta tag numbers are derived from existing beta tags for the release identifier.
 If concurrent workflows try to create the same tag for different commits, the later workflow must fail and be rerun after fetching the latest tags.
-- The release workflow runs end-to-end tests against Beta and reports the result to Testiny.
+- The release workflow deploys the Beta artifact to a dedicated E2E validation environment connected to Staging backend services, runs E2E there, and reports the result to Testiny.
+- Successful E2E and Testiny reporting are required before Production promotion.
 - The production deployment job waits for GitHub Environment approval on the production environment.
 - GitHub Environment approval means the workflow pauses before using the production environment until configured reviewers approve or reject the deployment in GitHub.
 - Quality assurance owns the go/no-go quality gate.